Chilean peso: Coins

 In 1975, coins were introduced in denominations of 1, 5, 10, and 50 centavos and 1 peso.
 The 1, 5, and 10 centavo coins were very similar to the 10, 50, and 100 escudo coins they replaced.
-Since 1983, inflation has left the centavo coins obsolete.
-5 and 10 peso coins were introduced in 1976, followed by 50 and 100 peso coins in 1981 and by a bi-metallic 500 peso coin in 2000.
+Since 1983, inflation has left the centavo coins obsolete, and a smaller, redesigned 1-peso coin entered circulation on 1 July 1983.
+5 and 10 peso coins were introduced in 1976, followed by 50 and 100 peso coins in 1981, and by a bi-metallic 500 peso coin in 2000, the first bi-metallic coin produced in Chile.
 Coins currently in circulation are in denominations of 1, 5, 10, 50, 100, and 500 pesos; however, as of 2016 the value of the peso has depreciated enough that most retailers and others tend to use prices that are multiples of 10 pesos, ignoring smaller amounts.
 The 1 peso coin is rare.

+In 2009, a proposal to introduce new 20 and 200 peso coins was submitted to Congress but was ultimately rejected.
+On 26 April 2016 the Central Bank proposed to the Ministry of Finance that a bill be sent to Congress eliminating the 1 and 5 peso coins on account of their limited use and high production cost relative to face value, a proposal formally presented to President Michelle Bachelet on 2 May 2016.
+Congress passed the corresponding legislation in August 2016.
 On 26 October 2017 the Mint stopped producing 1 and 5 peso coins, and started accepting those coins directly at the mint to exchange for larger denomination.
 On 1 November 2017 commercial entities began rounding off amounts for payment in cash, rounding down for amounts ending in 1 through 5 pesos, rounding up for amounts ending in 6 through 9 pesos.
 Electronic transactions and cheques are not affected.
 This change has affected various charities which had programs to accept donations at the cash register.
+On 10 October 2018 the Central Bank asked financial institutions to begin withdrawing the older, monometallic 100 peso coin minted between 1981 and 2000, though it remains legal tender; the measure was intended chiefly to reduce the number of different 100 peso designs circulating side by side rather than to demonetize the coin.